Dog Owner Liability Laws: Legal Responsibility for Bites and Other Injuries

 A dog owner could be liable in a civil lawsuit for a bite or another kind of injury caused by the animal if one (or more) of the following is true:

-• The injured person can prove that the harm occurred because the dog owner was negligent (legalese for unreasonably careless)—for instance, by violating a local leash law or leaving a gate open and allowing the dog to run out and bite the mail carrier.
+The dog owner was negligent.
+Many states also impose liability if an injured person can prove that the harm occurred because the dog owner was negligent (legalese for unreasonably careless).
+For instance, an owner could be negligent if they violated a local leash law or left a gate open, and their dog was able to bite someone as a result.

-The legal obligations of dog owners and related rules vary (sometimes pretty significantly) from state to state.
+These rules can be complicated, and vary (often significantly) from state to state.
 Get details on the state dog-bite laws that could come into play where you live.

-Sometimes, a state will have a specific criminal law applying to serious dog attacks.
-Florida, for example, authorizes criminal charges against the owner of a dog that severely injures or kills someone, if the owner knew the animal was dangerous but recklessly ignored the risk (see Fla.
-Stat. § 767.136).
+Owners can sometimes be held criminally responsible for injuries caused by their dogs.
+For example, Florida law authorizes misdemeanor charges against the owner of a dog that severely injures or kills someone, if the owner knew the animal was dangerous but recklessly ignored the risk.
+(Fla.
+Stat. § 767.136 (2025).)

 What To Do When a Dog Has Hurt You